The Coin That Wouldn't Confess

 The fix?
 Regularization — which, delightfully, turns out to be equivalent to adding a Bayesian prior.
 When you add an L2 penalty to a neural network's loss function, you're secretly saying "I believe the parameters are probably small" — a Gaussian prior centered at zero.
 MLE and Bayesian inference aren't rivals.
 They're two ends of the same spectrum.

 Local maxima.
 For complicated models with many parameters, the likelihood surface can have multiple peaks.
 Gradient ascent finds a peak, not necessarily the peak.
-This is the daily struggle of anyone training deep neural networks.
+This is the daily struggle of anyone training deep neural networks, and it's why initialization, learning rates, and optimization tricks matter so much in practice.

 Convergence: Watching the Estimate Settle